Prenatal and perinatal psychology

-Prenatal psychology can be seen as a part of developmental psychology, although historically it was developed in the heterogenous field of psychoanalysis.
-Its scope is the description and explanation of experience and behaviour of the individual before birth and postnatal consequences as well.
-In so far as the actual birth process is involved one can consider this perinatal psychology.
-Pre- and perinatal aspects are often discussed together.
+Prenatal and perinatal psychology explores the psychological and psychophysiological effects and implications of the earliest experiences of the individual, before birth, prenatal, as well as during and immediately after childbirth, perinatal.
+Prenatal and perinatal psychology can be seen as a part of developmental psychology, although historically it was developed in the heterogenous field of psychoanalysis.
+Prenatal and perinatal psychology are often discussed together to group the period during pregnancy, childbirth, and through the early stages of infancy.
+The role of prenatal and perinatal psychology is to explain the experience and behavior of the individual before birth, postnatal consequences, and the lasting effects on development that occur during this time period.

-Prenatal and perinatal psychology explores the psychological and psychophysiological effects and implications of the earliest experiences of the individual, before birth (prenatal), as well as during and immediately after childbirth (perinatal).
 Although there are various perspectives on the topic, a common thread is the importance of prenatal and perinatal experiences in the shaping the future psychological development.
 There is a debate among scientists regarding the extent to which newborn infants are capable of forming memories, the effects of any such memories on their personality, and the possibility of recovering them from an unconscious mind, which itself is the subject of argument in the field.
 A widespread assumption concerning the prenatal phase was that the fetus is almost completely shielded from outside stimuli.
 Thus, perception and consciousness would develop after birth.
 Meanwhile, there is a great number of scientific studies which show clearly that behaviour, perception and learning is already developed before birth.
 This also holds for nonhuman species, as for rat fetuses acoustic conditioning can be demonstrated.

-Psycho-physiological aspects of the prenatal phase
+Psycho-physiological aspects of the prenatal and perinatal phases

 The physiological development while in the prenatal phase – especially that of the brain – is of particular importance for prenatal psychology.
 In the first eight weeks after insemination, the developing child is called an embryo.
 After the inner organs have developed (from the ninth week on) it is called a fetus.
+There are three stages of fetal development.
+The first stage is the germinal stage begins at conception and is the shortest stage.
+The second stage is the embryonic stage which begins around the third week of pregnancy and ends at the eighth week.
+The final stage is the fetal stage which begins at the ninth week of pregnancy and lasts until birth.
+Another way to measure pregnancy is by trimesters.
+The first trimester is from conception to 12 weeks of pregnancy, the second trimester is from 13 to 28 weeks of pregnancy, and the third trimester is from 29 weeks until birth.
+During the prenatal phase, the fetus is developing the structures to carry out cognitive functions, such as brain cells, brain waves, and forming the lobes and other structures of the brain.